Ask a question, request a quote or check recovery status. Call us.

 If you’re looking for a professional RAID data recovery service, however, a gamble is probably not what you want to take.
 You probably want a team of RAID recovery engineers with the experience that comes with recovering hundreds of RAID servers a month for over a decade.

-You probably want to deal with a company that will keep you informed all the way, and pickup and drop off your RAID server within 24 hours.
+You probably want to deal with data recovery experts that will keep you informed all the way, and pickup and drop off your RAID server within 24 hours.
 If those are all the case, you are likely looking for a shop like HDRG.

 RAID Array Failures

-As an award winning RAID data recovery service, we see thousands of RAID recovery jobs annually.
+As an award winning RAID data recovery service, we see thousands of RAID recovery jobs annually and consider data safety to be our first priority.
 Circumstances vary widely, as might be expected, but at the core of any RAID failure is drive loss or failure within the array.

 An important fact to note if you have a RAID 5 and above system is that if a single hard drive fails, whether it be simply corrupted or physically burned out, your RAID array may be very recoverable using software provided by you RAID controller manufacturer.
 When this is the case, we still recommend you work with someone familiar with the process, but certainly this is a case where you can recover your failed RAID on your own.